mgpeters/saga-weather/README.md

 After running the development server, you can click the side navigation bar to expand and choose from a list of preselected cities (New York City, Miami, LosAngeles).
 If you want to search for your own, you can input the city name, state code, and country code into the search bar to fetch a new location.

 Please note, you must input all three (city, state, and country) to fetch weather data from a non-default city.

+You can also click any of the weekly forecast items below the current forecast (and below the hourly depending on the size of the screen) to display a modal with additional information: sunset time, sunrise time, description, and wind speed.

 ## License